SoftUni-Internal/interactive-content/EN/00-Defining-Classes/03-Class-Data.md

 There are four types of access modifiers in Java:

-- private
+- Private
-- package-private
+- Package-private
-- protected
+- Protected
-- public
+- Public

 Using a **private** access modifier means that only code inside the class body can access this Java field.